itabesamesa/minesweeper_4d_rs/README.md

 There is the option of saving your game in a human readable file format.
 But I haven't tested it extensively.
 I only added it so that this variant would have every feature of [4d_minesweeper](https://github.com/itabesamesa/4d-minesweeper) in c.
 Files are saved to your downloads directory by default (run with `-h` and you'll see where that is).

 In theory, this program should be OS agnostic (except for seeds https://docs.rs/rand/latest/rand/rngs/struct.StdRng.html ).
-But I have never tested this on anything other than Linux...
+But I have never tested this on anything other than Linux... (specifically gentoo and arch)

 ### Controls